2015–2016 Latakia offensive: Initial government advances

 Between 1 and 3 November, heavy clashes for the village of Ghammam in the Mountains of northern Latakia took place.
 The village was captured four times, with the rebels finally ending up controlling it again.
 Thirteen soldiers and an unknown number of rebels were killed.
 Two days later, government forces captured three villages in the area and on 6 November took control of Ghamam and Jabal Bakdash hill overlooking it.

-On 9 and 10 November, the rebels were reported to had recaptured some points in the area of Ghamam.
+On 9 and 10 November, the rebels were reported to have recaptured some points in the area of Ghamam.
 However, this was denied by military sources.

 Between 13 and 23 November, government troops seized 200 square kilometers of territory.
 On 25 November, they captured three hills (including Tal Al-Yakdash hill) in the mountains of Latakia, advanced around Ghamam and captured the villages of Dayr Hanna, al-Dughmishlyia and Beit ‘Ayyash.

 Between 18 and 23 November, government forces captured 10 hills (including six in the Jeb al-Ahmar area), three villages and imposed full control over the Al-Zahi Mountains.

 On 24 November, rebels retook the Al-Zahi Mountains and Tal al-Etyra, while government forces captured a village and hilltop on Jabal Sheikh Mohammad.
 The following day, government forces advanced in the areas of the Al-Zahi Mountains and Ateera, and recaptured Al-Zahi.